ministryofjustice/case-notes-to-probation/README.md

 * if there was an error calling a Delius service, check the Delius AWS logs and possibly check the data in Delius
 * identify mitigation for the error - fix bug or ignore error
 * once this code change is in production transfer the DLQ messages onto the main queue again and all should now be handled without exceptions

+## Alerts

+### Inactivity alert

+We've had issues in the past where a pod stopped reading from the queue but nobody noticed.
+Eventually all 4 pods stopped reading and we stopped sending case notes to probation.
+Nobody noticed for a couple of weeks.

+To warn us if this happens again we've created an alert in Application Insights that fires if any of the pods stop producing telemetry events.
+The alert is called `Case Notes to Probation - office hours inactivity alert`.
+Note that the alert only fires during office hours as low volumes outside office hours trigger false positives.

+If the alert fires click on the `View Search` link which should run the query that failed in Application Insights.
+Run command `kubectl -n case-notes-to-probation-prod get pods` and compare the pods running to the pods from the query results.
+Restart the pods that doesn't appear in the query with command `kubectl -n case-notes-to-probation-prod delete pod <insert pod name here>`.